FactomProject/factom-docs/api/includes/_factomd-api.md

 **What to do?**
-Check the json you provided and ensure it is valid.
+Check the JSON you provided and ensure it is valid.

 ### Invalid Request